SAP/spartacus-docs/_pages/install/integrations/opf-integration/opf-child-pages/2-quickbuy.md

 Quick Buy functionality is added to your storefront app when you install the open payment framework library, as described in [Enabling Open Payment Framework in Spartacus](link-to-section-in-1-open-payment-framework-in-spartacus.md).

-For a seamless installation, you can use the `--opfGooglePayApiUrl` schematics parameter.
-For more information, see [Configuring Quick Buy for Google Pay](#configuring-quick-buy-for-google-pay).

 ### CMS Components

 Quick Buy is CMS-driven and consists of the `OpfQuickBuyButtonsComponent` component.